DEVESH-001/DevCrush/frontend/dev/README.md

 - npm i react-redux + reduxjs/toolkit => configureStore => Provider => createSlice => add reducer to store

 - refreshing the page should not logged out
+- create a feedSlice in utils for loading feed and import is in app store